Race Events > Travers Stakes

 Of the Triple Crown races, the best guide has been the Belmont Stakes.
-Six Belmont winners in the past 30 years have gone on to win the Mid-Summer Derby, the most recent being Summer Bird in 2009.
+Seven Belmont winners in the past 30 years have gone on to win the Mid-Summer Derby, the most recent being Essential Quality in 2021.

 This compares to three that completed the Kentucky Derby- Travers double (Sea Hero, Thunder Gulch, and Street Sense), and two that completed the Preakness-Travers double (Point Given and Bernardini).

 In 2019, the New York Racing Association (NYRA) broke its Travers Day record for all-sources handle, with $52,086,597 wagered on 13 races offered, including several major stakes supporting the main event on the undercard.

 The Travers features a large and competitive field in most years, with horses from the Triple Crown races and up-and-coming members of the division.

 Don’t be afraid to back a horse with odds — Saratoga is called the “Graveyard of Champions” due to its history of great upsets.
 Man o’ War and Secretariat, generally considered the two greatest Thoroughbreds in North American history, were both upended at the venue.

 Travers Stakes Past Winners

 |2021||Essential Quality||Luis Saez / Brad H. Cox||1 1/4 M / 2:01.96|

 |2020||Tiz the Law||Manuel Franco / Barclay Tagg||1 1/4 M / 2:00.95|